What Is A Carbon Footprint?

 A Note About Transport Of Goods In Relation To Carbon Footprints

-This is not always the case:
+This might not always be the case.

-The type of transport used to move a product matters – sea freight can be much more eco friendly than road freight in terms of emissions.
+In some instances, sea freight can be much more eco friendly than road freight in terms of emissions

-Just as one example, there can be less GHG emissions manufacturing in China and sea freighting to an Australian city port, rather than manufacturing in Australia and road freighting within Australia (whogivesacrap.org)
+… there can be less GHG emissions manufacturing in China and sea freighting to an Australian city port, rather than manufacturing in Australia and road freighting within Australia (whogivesacrap.org)

 Other Resources On Carbon Footprints